MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/graph-path-discovery-fl.md

 * `scope`: the scope containing the path.
 * `edgeIds`: an ordered list of edges in the path.
 * `pathLength`: the numbers of edges (hops) in the path.
-* `pathId`: a hash of path's endpoints and steps, can be used as unique identifier for the path.
+* `pathId`: a hash of path's endpoints and steps can be used as unique identifier for the path.
 * `pathAllNodeIds`: an ordered list of nodes in the path.
 * `fullPath`: a string representing the full path, in format (source node)-[edge 1]->(node2)-.....->(target node).

-In the example above, we pre-process the nodes table and add several options of possible endpoint definitions.
+In the example above, we preprocess the nodes table and add several options of possible endpoint definitions.
 By commenting/uncommenting different options, several scenarios can be discovered:

 * Option 1: Find paths between Virtual Machines to Cloud Storage resources.
 Useful in exploring connection patterns between types of nodes.
 * Option 2: Find paths between any of the specific nodes (vm-work-1, vm-work-2) to a specific node (storage_main_backup).
 Useful in investigating known cases - such as paths from known compromised assets to known critical ones.